 In closing, kelp as an agricultural amendment has progressed from age-old wisdom to a true act of informed science, all while yielding results regardless of knowledge.
 The complex organic structures found in kelp and its derivatives have been proven to help plants’ cellular structure not only grow more efficiently but to communicate to itself without a typical nervous system.
 It’s beautiful that every cell within a plant has the information to play any role within the system where the sum of the parts is truly greater than the whole.

 If you would like to introduce kelp into your plant’s nutrition plan, our enzymatic extraction process hydrolyzes cold pressed Kelp producing a professional-grade SUPER CONCENTRATED fully soluble plant nutrient that delivers results throughout the entire grow cycle of your crops, and it won’t clog your lines.
+Order now

 or email us at firstname.lastname@example.org